 Yak Face, 1985

 1985 saw the official cancellation of Kenner's Star Wars action figure line.
 When the line was given the ax, there was one last figure, Yak Face, that had gone through production but was never distributed to toy stores.
-In order to recoup some of their production losses, Kenner, instead of destroying the overstock, chose to simply send the figures to outlets in Europe and Canada, thus poor Yak Face never saw retail in the States.
+In order to recoup some of their production losses, Kenner chose to simply send the figures to outlets in Europe and Canada instead of destroying the overstock and thus poor Yak Face never saw retail in the States.
 Years later, as the Star Wars collectible market continued to grow, Yak Face action figures began to make their way into collectors hands.
 But the figure remains extremely rare, fueling rumors that Kenner did indeed destroy most of the overstock figures back in 1985.

 Average Market Value: $1,000Continue to 5 of 5 below.

 Another figure featured in the Early Bird sets released in 1978 was Snaggletooth.
 The story goes that when the Kenner toy designers were making the prototype figures, the only visual resource they had for the character Snaggletooth was a grainy, black-and-white photograph of the character's head.
 With so little to go on, the Kenner employees did their best and just made up the rest, making a figure of a blue-suited, average human height creature from a character that actually wore red and was about 3 feet tall.
 The figure was quickly scrapped and never seen again, making it possibly the rarest Star Wars action figure on the market.